arinapolianker/shopping_website_final_project/README.md

 ## 🤖 Using the ChatGPT Assistant

 1. Navigate to the Chat Assistant page in the Streamlit UI
-2. Enter your OpenAI API key in the sidebar
+2. Ensure your OpenAI API key is properly configured in config/config.py
 3. Start asking questions about products!

 ## 📁 Project Structure